richtertoralf/richtertoralf/README.md

 - 👋 Hello, I am Toralf and this is my experiment sandbox to test and play.
 - 👀 I’m interested in projects in the field of sports.
 - 🌱 I’m currently studying web development, e.g. JavaScript, Node.js, PHP, SQL and NoSQL, as well as Python, C#, Java and shell programming.
+And I learn Linux every day.
 - 💞️ My schedule is very busy.
 But I’m always excited for new projects!
 - 📫 You can reach me by email or facebook messenger.
 Google helps: "Toralf Richter Sayda".